 Barn Owls 2019

-The Barn Owls are still in residence in the barn owl box and have laid 6 eggs.
+The Barn Owls are still in residence in the barn owl box and laid 6 eggs.
 Holiday makers staying in Minsmere or Meadow cottage will be able to keep an eye them via the 'live' camera feed.
 We will post occasional updates & pictures the news page and Twitter.